dhramijo/super-duper-drive-cloud-storage-web-application/README.md

 ### The Front-End
-Your tech lead has done a thorough job developing HTML templates for the required application pages.
-They have included fields, modal forms, success and error message elements, as well as styling and functional components using Bootstrap as a framework.
+HTML templates for the required application pages, including fields, modal forms, success and error message elements, as well as styling and functional components using Bootstrap as a framework.
 You must edit these templates and insert Thymeleaf attributes to supply the back-end data and functionality described by the following individual page requirements:

 1. Login page
  - Everyone should be allowed access to this page, and users can use this page to login to the application.